On Christmas Eve, Pass The Pierogi And The Memories

 My brother rolled and cut out the dough.
 I tucked some potato filling into a cutout and pinched the edges as I'd seen my grandparents do.
 I made more dough.
 My mother, father, and uncle joined in the pierogi pinching.
 And four hours later, we had done it, or so we thought.

-Grandmom walked in to find a hundred unboiled pierogi in rows on the kitchen table.
+Grandmom walked in to find 100 unboiled pierogi in rows on the kitchen table.
 My great uncle asked if we'd bought them from the Ukrainian church.
-"We made them," I said, and watched as my grandmother's eyebrows raised in delight.
+"We made them," I said, and watched as my grandmother's eyebrows rose in delight.

 But pierogi victory was not ours that year.
-Either I imagined the coffee tin or my grandmother had used a smaller one because these pierogi, once boiled, swelled to massive proportions with the filling seeping out into the boiling water.
+Either I imagined the coffee tin or my grandmother had used a smaller one, because these pierogi, once boiled, swelled to massive proportions, with the filling seeping out into the boiling water.
 That night, we ate sad empty pockets of rubbery dough.
 I felt frustrated that my grandmother hadn't taught me her techniques.
 But I finally understood why she was so insistent on getting every step exactly right.

 Keeping pierogi on the table was a way of keeping a defining part of Grandmom — and our family — in our lives.
 But the weight of holding up that tradition felt enormous.
 I wanted to get it right.

 The next year we fixed the size issue by swapping the coffee tin for a pint glass.
 The following year we perfected the texture by rolling the dough thinner.
 But far too many pierogi still spilled their contents.
-There had to be something wrong with our sealing technique and we all had ideas about how to fix it.
+There had to be something wrong with our sealing technique, and we all had ideas about how to fix it.

 My father crimped the edges with a fork.
 My brother rolled the edges, then crimped.
 My mother pinched as I did, but never as uniformly as I wanted her to.
 In later years my husband joined in, also a subscriber to the fork-crimping school.
 We looked at each other's pierogi with suspicion, and were each convinced when a filling-less pierogi made it to the plate that someone else's technique was to blame.